Image: Festoon House Lighting.

 Dusting plants is another effective and cheap way to rid your plant of diseases and pests.
 Just make sure to distribute the treatment powder evenly, and perform all pest and disease treatment outdoors for safety purposes.

-Now that you know all about the care and maintenance of house plants, how about some of our favorite botanicals?
-Whether it’s healthful house plants with spice to exotic, elegant plants that wow, we have an array of offerings well-suited to most spaces.
+Now that you know all about the care and maintenance of houseplants, how about some of our favorite botanicals?
+Whether it’s healthful houseplants with spice, exotic plants that elevate any space, and pet-friendly houseplants safe for cats and dogs, we have an array of offerings well-suited to most spaces.

 Even better?
-It’s easy to maintain.
+It’s easy to maintain once you get the hang of it.
 With our pointers and tailored care tips for the Fiddle-Leaf, you’ll be well on your way to an elevated look in any space.
+In fact, it works for you since it's one of our houseplants that clean the air!

 Swiss Cheese Plant